Climate, environment, and energy

 Mercy Corps acts as a connector between siloed forces for change, helping government at all levels create policies and plans, while uniting local communities, forward-thinking corporations, and social entrepreneurs to achieve more than each could do alone.
 And while the countries where we work are not the leading contributors to climate change, we are working to ensure that green growth is prioritized as these countries develop economically.

 Mercy Corps’ approach to low-carbon development is rooted in innovative, market-based energy programming that both reduces emissions and supports livelihoods.
-We’re doing this work with an eye on our own carbon footprint by starting to power field offices and operations with clean energy to conserve resources and reduce emissions.
+We’re doing this work with an eye on our own environmental impact.
+In 2021, Mercy Corps committed to cut its carbon footprint in half by 2030 and initiated several policy guidelines and commitments to reduce our carbon emissions, like powering field offices and operations with clean energy.
+We’ve also developed a centralized tracking system to monitor, track, and measure our global emissions.

 In September 2021, Mercy Corps merged with Energy 4 Impact to create more opportunities to increase energy access and use for the communities that need them most, and to integrate energy into sectors such as agricultural development, economic growth, youth employment, humanitarian recovery, and climate resilience.